2026 Development Issues Workshop

 The National Credit Union Foundation’s Credit Union Development Education (CUDE) program studies the identified 12 interconnected Development Issues that serve as barriers to the prosperity of members and communities served by credit unions.
 Through dynamic sessions and real-world spotlights, this workshop explores the far-reaching impact of these issues while showcasing the innovative, solutions-driven programs that credit unions and partners are deploying to meet these challenges head-on.
 Attendees will hear directly from non-profits, community partners, and credit unions who are leading the charge in delivering real solutions to these identified challenges.

 The Carolinas Foundation warmly invites any credit union employee or industry partner who is passionate about advancing social responsibility and strengthening financial well-being initiatives to join us for this impactful day of learning, connection, and inspiration.
-Stay tuned for updates on the packed agenda of special guest speakers!

 Location